ariangokhale/bbgps_python/README.md

 # bluebike-routing-app

 #### Application that allows a user to route from one Bluebike station to one close to their destination.
 Built with Python (Flask back-end) and JavaScript/HTML/CSS (Jinja2 front-end).
 Mapping/Routing information is retrieved from the Google Maps API.
+Map is also interactive, so can be zoomed in/out as needed.

 #### The station data is based on the csv file retrieved from https://www.bluebikes.com/system-data (station location data).